Qualifying for an RDSP with Type 1 diabetes

 Why isn’t this common knowledge for people living with Type 1 diabetes?

-There are a few common reasons why people like me, who live with type 1 diabetes, are not aware that they may qualify for an RDSP or a DTC.
+There are a few common reasons why people who live with Type 1 diabetes, are not aware they may qualify for an RDSP or a DTC.

-You just didn’t think you could qualify.
+You didn’t think you could qualify.
 Type 1 diabetes isn’t a physically obvious medical condition, except for the pokes on your fingers or somewhat noticeable insulin pump.
-Most of us with the condition wouldn’t necessarily consider ourselves disabled.
-Type 1 diabetes is a condition that requires tedious management in our everyday lives, but the physical limitations are often minimal compared to other medical conditions.
+Most individuals with the condition wouldn’t necessarily consider themselves disabled.
+Type 1 diabetes is a condition that requires careful management, but the physical limitations are often minimal compared to other medical conditions.